zenbinhao/docs-v2/content/influxdb/v2.1/monitor-alert/send-email.md

   - /influxdb/v2.1/monitor-alert/checks/
 ---

-Send an alert email using a third-party service, such as [SendGrid](https://sendgrid.com/), [Amazon Simple Email Service (SES)](https://aws.amazon.com/ses/), [Mailjet](https://www.mailjet.com/), or [Mailgun](https://www.mailgun.com/).
+Send an alert email using a third-party service, such as [SendGrid](https://sendgrid.com/), [Mailjet](https://www.mailjet.com/), or [Mailgun](https://www.mailgun.com/).
 To send an alert email, complete the following steps:

 1. [Create a check](/influxdb/v2.1/monitor-alert/checks/create/#create-a-check-in-the-influxdb-ui) to identify the data to monitor and the status to alert on.
 2. Set up your preferred email service (sign up, retrieve API credentials, and send test email):
    - **SendGrid**: See [Getting Started With the SendGrid API](https://sendgrid.com/docs/API_Reference/api_getting_started.html)
-   - **AWS Simple Email Service (SES)**: See [Using the Amazon SES API](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-email.html).
-Your AWS SES request, including the `url` (endpoint), authentication, and the structure of the request may vary.
-For more information, see [Amazon SES API requests](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/using-ses-api-requests.html) and [Authenticating requests to the Amazon SES API](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/using-ses-api-authentication.html).
    - **Mailjet**: See [Getting Started with Mailjet](https://dev.mailjet.com/email/guides/getting-started/)
    - **Mailgun**: See [Mailgun Signup](https://signup.mailgun.com/new/signup)
 3. [Create an alert email task](#create-an-alert-email-task) to call your email service and send an alert email.